dashingsoft/pyarmor/docs/man.rst

 **OPTIONS**:

--m, --obf-mode <0,1>     Whether to obfuscate the whole module -c, --obf-code <0,1,2>   Whether to obfuscate each function -w, --wrap-mode <0,1>    Whether to obfuscate each function with wrap mode --debug                  Do not remove test path
+-m, --obf-mode <0,1,2>   Whether to obfuscate the whole module -c, --obf-code <0,1,2>   Whether to obfuscate each function -w, --wrap-mode <0,1>    Whether to obfuscate each function with wrap mode -a, --advanced <0,1,2>   Set advanced mode or super mode --debug                  Do not remove test path

 **DESCRIPTION**